B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 ```
 For every column in dataframe, if it has more then 20 elements or it's a float, appends to continuous, otherwise categorical.
 I've no experience with FastAI API, but I suppose the library is full of such elegant and simple way to manage complex data and task.

-Once pre-processing step is completed, the dataframe is putted inside a ``TabularPandas``.
+Once pre-processing step is completed, the dataframe is wrapped into a ``TabularPandas``.
 ``TabularPandas`` is an object.
-It's a simple wrapper with transforms.
+It's a simple ``DataFrame`` wrapper with transforms.
 Transforms are functions which organize the data in an optimal format.

+>Machine learning models are only as good as the data that is used to train them.

+Better data format, better generalization.
 ```python
 from fastai.tabular.all import TabularPandas to = TabularPandas(